📝 Topics Covered

 self._successor = None

-def dispense_amount(self, amount, note):
+def dispense_amount(self, amount, note_value):

-if amount >= note:
+if amount >= note_value:

-num = amount // note
+num = amount // note_value

-remainder = amount % note
+remainder = amount % note_value

-if remainder != 0:
+if remainder != 0 and self._successor:

 self._successor.handle(remainder)